marlon360/nifty-uploader/README.md

 # Nifty Uploader
-An easy file uploader for the browser written in Javascript
+An easy file uploader for the browser written in TypeScript